Let's talk about Kent Libraries

 • Maps

-by RWJM, over 2 years ago
+by RWJM, about 3 years ago

 I use the service to borrow Ordnance Survey maps, if the local branch does not have to area I want, it is obtained from another library.